tldr-pages/tldr/GOVERNANCE.md

 - **All decisions are made by community consensus**.
-  This does not mean there has to be unanimity, nor that decisions result from vote counts.
+  This does not mean there has to be unanimity, nor that decisions result automatically from vote counts.
   What it means is that
-  every interested member of the community is welcome to voice their thoughts, and incompatible positions are ideally resolved with involved participants either agreeing with the final decision, or voluntarily [consenting](https://en.wikipedia.org/wiki/Sociocracy#Consent_vs._consensus) to it as "good enough for now, safe enough to try".
+  all interested members of the community are welcome to voice their thoughts, and incompatible positions will ideally be resolved with participants either agreeing with the final decision, or voluntarily [consenting](https://en.wikipedia.org/wiki/Sociocracy#Consent_vs._consensus) to accept it as "good enough for now, safe enough to try".

-- **Community roles reflect actual activity**.
+- **Community roles should reflect actual activity**.
   Community roles in the tldr-project are set up to dynamically reflect organizational work performed by community members, rather than assigned as authority positions by top-down decision-making.